 No longer do we trip over the gate.
 No longer can our babies push it over.
 The gate is sturdy, locks well, and gives you back your sanity.
 If you plan on putting it on the top of the stairs, I’d recommend you occasionally tighten it as it will loosen over time.
 Other than that, it’s maintenance free.

-Regalo Easy Step Walk Thru Gate
+3. Regalo Easy Step Extra Wide Baby Gate

-To open the gate you use a lever style handle with a safety lock that your child won’t be able to open.
+To open the gate you use a lever-style handle with a safety lock that your child won’t be able to open.
 One thing nice about this gate is that it’s a bit more intuitive for guests at your house.
-Still, if I have one gripe about it it’s that you have to manually lock it rather than pulling it closed.
+Still, if I have one gripe about it, it’s that you have to manually lock it rather than pulling it closed.

 Overall, it’s an easy-to-install and durable gate that helps to keep kids and animals where they belong.
 For those worried about the cups damaging the wall, a wall saver accessory can be purchased to avoid any damage.

 This baby safety gate is another great option for a pressure-mounted system, with an added bonus of an automatic close feature.
 A magnetic latch causes the gate to close and latch automatically, ensuring that the gate is closed securely behind as people walk through.
 A common issue in my house is my older children forgetting to latch the baby gate closed.
 This design prevents that with the auto-close feature!

 This gate is easy to install with no drilling or holes needed to operate.
 It adjusts up to 38″ wide and also features a handy indicator that lets users know if the gate is locked.
 If the gate is not locked, the indicator appears red.
 If the gate is securely locked, the indicator appears green.
 This feature is great for when visitors come over and may not know if they have closed the gate correctly.

 5. Evenflo Barn Door Baby Gate